denisro2010/ultimatePass/README.md

 The same data always generates the same password, so we recommend to use an information that you can remember.
 It is impossible for anyone to discover your passwords without knowing all your information + your master password.

-NOTE: The only information that will be case-sensitive is your master password.
+NOTE: The only information that will NOT be case-sensitive is your username.